Video by Wall Street Journal.

 • a mouse that rests at the same height as the keyboard and moves easily on the surface of the table

-When you are working, your wrists should be straight and you should be sitting posture should be upright or slightly reclined with your lower back supported.
+When you are working, your wrists should be straight and your sitting posture should be upright or slightly reclined with your lower back supported.
 If you need, you can use cushions to provide additional support for your back.

-It also helps if you can find somewhere quiet and out of the way to set up your home office, particularly if you have kids or housemates who like to “check-in”.
+It also helps if you can find somewhere quiet and out of the way to set up your home office, particularly if you have kids, housemates or pets who like to “check-in”.